PolySync/polysync-core-c-examples/README.md

-# PolySync Examples in C
+# PolySync examples in C

 Here you can find examples that demonstrate how to use PolySync's APIs.